BrentAIICT/MSSA-SCA/GitTraining/ManagingGitRepo.md

 ### From Here On
 - Because all of the setup and permissions are now in place
 - Whenever you make changes to the Repo
-- You ONLY need to do the following to add commit and push the new changes
+- You ONLY need to do the following to add, commit and push the new changes
 - Here is the Git workflow:

 ```